xapple/crest4/README.md

     crest4 -f sequences.fasta -t 32

 Silvamod128 is the default reference database.
-To use another database, e.g. Greengenes, the `d` option must be specified followed by the database name:
+To use another database, e.g. Greengenes, the `-d` option must be specified followed by the database name:

     crest4 -f sequences.fasta -d greengenes